-The Chase Sapphire Preferred Card is out with its best-ever bonus, offering 80,000 points after spending $4,000 within three months.
-That’s up from the standard 60,000-point bonus we’ve seen on this card in the past few months, making it easily one of the best travel credit card offers … well, ever.
+The Chase Sapphire Preferred Card is out with its best-ever bonus, offering 100,000 points after spending $4,000 within three months.
+That’s up from the 80,000-point bonus we’ve seen on this card in the past few months, making it easily one of the best travel credit card offers … well, ever.

-What can those 80,000 points get you, though?
+But just what can those 100,000 points get you, though?
 Between the ability to book flights and hotels directly through Chase, transfer them to more than a dozen airline or hotel partners, these points can book a lot of trips.
-And thanks to Chase’s new Pay Yourself Back feature, you can even use them to cover up to $1,000 in everyday expenses or a big house project.
+And thanks to Chase’s new Pay Yourself Back feature, you can even use them to cover up to $1,250 in everyday expenses or a big house project.

 But let’s make it real.
 The entire Thrifty Traveler team turned on wanderlust mode and dreamed up how we’d each put these points to use.

 Click Here to get more information about the Chase Sapphire Preferred Card.

 There’s really no easier way to use Chase points than booking flights or hotels through the Chase travel portal.
 The cheaper it is, the fewer points you need.
 And considering that 100,000-point bonus can get you $1,250 in travel, there are a lot of flights at your disposal.

 Jared and Erica see those 100,000 points as an easy way to cover airfare for three trips they’ve got planned for later this year.
 Here’s what they’ve got in mind:

 After more than a year of not being able to travel, Jared and I would try and maximize this huge bonus to get as many trips out of it as possible.
 To us, the best way to do this is to use Ultimate Rewards to book cheap cash fares.
 The cheaper the flight, the fewer points you have to use!

 Pairing the 100,000 with Thrifty Traveler Premium flight deals is the best way to maximize the points.
 Case in point: We could book round trip tickets for three trips in the coming months – for both of us.